-The demolition of the existing dwelling will be outside of the RPA of all retained trees.
-Tree protection fencing as shown on the accompanying TPP, ref: 16\1206\TPP\NT\GR\Rev\A, will be installed prior to demolition taking place and all material will be removed from site using the space between western extent of the RPA of T1 and the western boundary.
+The demolition of the existing dwelling will be within the RPA of T2.
+Tree protection fencing and ground protection as shown on the accompanying TPP, ref: 16\1206\TPP\NT\GR\Rev\B, will be installed prior to demolition taking place.
+Due to the cramped nature of the site, the existing building will be demolished using a "top down, pull back" method whereby the building will be dismantled inwards within its footprint.
+All material will be removed from site using a conveyor belt system to load a skip on the road.